 In fact, if the United States wanted to take over Hawaii, why did the United States give it back to the Hawaiian Monarchy in 1874 when United States Marines took over all of the government there?
 Instead of just reinstating order and handing it over to the Hawaiian monarchy, America was in the perfect position to declare it their own -- but didn't.

 President Cleveland did not want Hawaii to be part of the United States and said so in many letters.
-His fervent objections to allowing Hawaii to become part of the United States proves that the United States government was not behind the overthrow.
+His fervent objections to allowing Hawaii to become part of the United States are proof that the United States government was not behind the overthrow.
 And yes, besides President Cleveland, the U.S. Senate at the time did not want Hawaii to become part of the United States.
-These fact alone shoots down the claim that the United States was behind the Queen's overthrow.
+These facts alone disprove the claim that the United States was behind the Queen's overthrow.
 But no, those facts don't serve the anti-American attitude in Hawaii by some today.

 Frankly, let's be honest here and look at what took place.
 If the United States was behind the overthrow, then they had a strange way of showing it.
 For instance, if the United States was behind the coup, why be against taking over Hawaii once the coup was successful?